 Mauviel Frying Pan Shape

-The actual copper portion of the pan is not very exciting.
-It is a traditional french style skillet with no rolled lip.
-There is a very generous cooking surface that you rarely see with small 8 inch skillet.
-My measurement gave around 6.75 inch of cooking area as oppose to a similar All Clad skillet which has only 5.5 inch.
+The shape of the frying pan is a traditional french style with no rolled lip.
+For its size, it has a very generous base cooking surface area.
+It has 6.75 inch of cooking area as oppose to a similar All Clad skillet which has only 5.5 inch.

 Fit and Finish